apache/buildstream/doc/source/format.rst

      sysconfdir: "%{prefix}/etc"

 Variables can be declared or overridden from an element.
-Variables can also be declared and overridden in the :mod:`Project Configuration <buildstream.project>`
+Variables can also be declared and overridden in the :ref:`projectconf`

 See `Using Variables`_ below for a more in depth discussion on variables in BuildStream.